RP-343/Landing-Page---TOP-Project-Foundations/README.md

 Any royalty-free images used in the creation of this page will be credited according to the author's wishes or Creative Commons license here:

+SVGs from Scale by Flexiple

+Black and White circle logo by OpenClipart as part of the Public Domain